Emergency Assistance Grants

 It may take 4-6 weeks for a decision to be made on your grant application.
 During the start of each semester during the months of September, January and May, the processing times will be slightly longer.

 To view the status on your grant applications, log in to the Undergraduate Grant Application Portal.
 If approved, you will be able to view the grant payment information on ACORN, under the Awards & Financial Aid section of your ACORN account.

 Please contact your faculty, division or college for instructions regarding additional grants available through your division, faculty or college.

 Graduate students can access financial support from a variety of sources.
 It is expected that prior to applying for financial assistance and need-base grants and awards, students will have explored all sources of support such as OSAP or other government assistance programs, bank loans and student lines of credit, family support, personal savings, daycare subsidies, summer and study period income as appropriate.
 Learn more about funding and resources for Research Stream Students and Professional Degree Students

 Graduate students who have encountered an unforeseen financial emergency during the course of their program should inquire about the availability of emergency grants.
-Emergency grants are not intended to replace or make up a shortfall in OSAP or other government grants and loans, funding packages, or serve as routine or long-term support.
-Emergency Grants serve to provide short term, immediate relief during an unexpected financial crisis.
+Emergency Grants are not intended to replace or make up a shortfall in OSAP, other funding sources or serve as routine or long-term support, but aims to provide short-term, immediate relief during a financial crisis and/or unexpected expenses due to COVID-19.
 Graduate students are encouraged to inquire with their Faculty Registrar Office for available resources or the School of Graduate Studies.